Workers' Compensation Glossary of Terms

 - Education and tuition payment for retraining

-Workers’ Compensation — Workers’ Compensation (also known as Workman’s Comp, Workmen’s Comp, Workers Comp, Workers’ Comp, Work Comp, Worker Comp, or even simply WC) is the legal system that provides monetary and non-monetary benefits as well as medical benefits to employees who experience work-related injuries or occupational diseases.
-Workers’ Compensation laws apply to any employer with three or more employees, subject to limited exceptions.
+Workers’ Compensation — Workers’ Compensation (also known as Workman’s Comp, Workmen’s Comp, Workers Comp, Workers’ Comp, Work Comp, Worker Comp, or even simply WC) is the legal system that provides monetary and non-monetary benefits as well as medical benefits to qualifying employees who experience work-related injuries or occupational diseases.
+Workers’ Compensation laws apply to any employer with a minimum number of employees (three in North Carolina and four in South Carolina), subject to limited exceptions.

 ACL — The Anterior Cruciate Ligament (ACL) of the knee.
 One of two cruciate ligaments (along with the PCL) located in the center of the knee joint.
 The anterior cruciate ligament (ACL) and the posterior cruciate ligament (PCL) are the major stabilizing ligaments of the knee.